benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- So let's say we have the schedule for Room D here at Connect.Tech
+- So let's say we have the schedule for Room 105 here at Connect.Tech
 - We just want to indent the speaker name by 40 pixels
 - Naturally we'd just use some CSS selector to add `margin-left`
   - Simple enough right?
-- Or maybe use a grid system like Bootsrap
+- Or maybe use a grid system like Bootstrap
   - Burn columns with offset
 - But what do you do if CSS doesn't exist?
-  - Or at least it's not guaranteed to be available in all browsers?
+  - Or at least it's not guaranteed to be available in all browsers your customers might use?
-  - Yeah there was a time when CSS didn't exist!
+  - Yeah there was a time when CSS didn't exist! 🤯

 /////
 <!-- .slide: data-background="url(../../img/webdev/celso-405219-unsplash.jpg) no-repeat center" data-background-size="cover" -->